flash-oss/medici/README.md

 Step by step migration from v4 to v5.

 - Adapt your code to all the breaking changes.
 - On the app start medici (actually mongoose) will create all the new indexes.
-If you have any custom indexes containing the `approved` proprty, you'd ned to re-create those
+If you have any custom indexes containing the `approved` property, you'd need to create similar indexes but without the property.
 - You'd need to manually remove all the indexes which contain `approved` property in it.
 - Done.

-Technical changes of the release.
+All changes of the release.

 - Added a `mongoTransaction`-method, which is a convenience shortcut for `mongoose.connection.transaction`.
 - Added async helper method `initModels`, which initializes the underlying `transactionModel` and `journalModel`.
 Use this after you connected to the MongoDB-Server if you want to use transactions.
 Or else you could get `Unable to read from a snapshot due to pending collection catalog changes; please retry the operation.` error when acquiring a session because the actual database-collection is still being created by the underlying mongoose-instance.